DLC-17/react-native-movie-app/README.md

 React Native Full Stack App

-This repository contains a React Native + Expo application featuring:
+This repository contains a React Native + Expo application allowing for mobile users to search movies via the TMDB API and display trending movies based on users search

-🔗 API integration

-🧭 Navigation

-🔐 Authentication

-🎨 Modern UI practices

-🚀 Features

-React Native + Expo — build once, run on iOS, Android, and web.

-Appwrite backend — database, authentication, and API integration.

-Navigation — clean stack & tab navigation patterns.

-Authentication flow — sign up, log in, and manage sessions.

-Dynamic data — real-time API data fetching & display.

-Modern UI — styled with Tailwind-like utilities and responsive design practices.

 🛠️ Tech Stack